Fort Albany First Nation: 1990s to present

 On July 2, 1996, Arthur Scott was elected to be the new chief of Fort Albany.
 Within a few months of Scott's election, a petition calling for his removal as chief was signed by 186 people, claiming that Scott was "arrogant and running the band undemocratically," including firing the elected education committee one year before their mandate expired.
 On September 5, 95 members of the band held what they referred to as a "custom election", the likes of which had not been seen in Fort Albany in around three decades.
 The "custom election" elected Bernard Sutherland as chief.
 Scott refused to step down, and did not recognize the "custom election", turning down his own nomination at the assembly.
 Scott alleged that the band's finances had been mismanaged by the previous council, and claimed that the band's construction company was not owned by the band, but by its former manager.

 In 2007, mould, fungus, and dangerous toxins were found contaminating 26 recently-constructed houses, which caused residents to get sick.
 Deputy Chief of the Mushkegowuk Council Leo Friday and a local doctor offered building code violations, improper drainage, and faulty construction as possible causes.
 Commentators drew comparisons with similar problems faced by Kashechewan.

 In late April 2008, Fort Albany experienced its worst flood since 1985, the result of ice floes breaking through the dikes constructed along the Albany River during the annual breakup.
 334 people were evacuated to cities further south starting April 28, with around 300 more evacuated the following day out of a total population of around 900.
 Deputy Chief Andrew Linklater was disappointed by the federal government's delayed response.

 On October 28, 2011, alongside Kashechewan and Attawapiskat, Fort Albany declared a state of emergency over a housing crisis that was forcing families into the cold due to a lack of housing.

 From August 23 to 26, 2012, Fort Albany and Kashechewan held a gathering called Mamkeewanan: Protecting Paquataskamik at the Old Post site, their ancestors' first settlement in the area, to commemorate their shared history.
-Plans were made to put up signs around the site and plan further educational excusions.
+Plans were made to put up signs around the site and plan further educational excursions.